 Slowly but surely the views tipped from streets-with-gaps to open-spaces-with-island- clusters of buildings.
 Until, in 1982, the gaps were joined up, and the park was formally re-opened as one discernible whole, recognisably, as we see it today.

 With the Grand Surrey Canal filled in, the decision was made to give the new Burgess Park a lake.
 The Lake was man-made in 1982, employing the world’s largest plastic sheet lining, 12 million gallons of water and 11,000 fish.
-It also featured The Cascade, a bizarre sprite-like feature, replenishing the lake with £30k worth of tap water a year.
+It also featured The Cascade (now gone), a bizarre sprite-like feature, replenishing the lake with £30k worth of tap water a year.